serhmarch/ModbusLib/doc/pages/05_protocol_details.md

 ## Summary {#protocol-summary}

-This document provides comprehensive protocol-level details for implementing Modbus TCP, RTU, and ASCII communications using the ModbusLib C++ library.
+This document provides protocol-level details for implementing all currently supported ModbusLib protocol variants.
 Key takeaways:

 - **TCP** is best for modern Ethernet networks with minimal overhead
+- **UDP** is lightweight but requires application-level reliability handling
 - **RTU** provides efficient binary communication over serial links
 - **ASCII** offers human-readable debugging for serial applications
+- **ASCvTCP/RTUvTCP/ASCvUDP/RTUvUDP** provide serial-style framing over IP transports for compatibility and gateway scenarios

 Each protocol has specific timing, framing, and error checking requirements that must be followed for reliable communication.
 The ModbusLib library abstracts these details while providing full control when needed.

 For implementation details and API reference, see:
 - \ref client_guide "Client Implementation Guide"